By Eric Bright

 He first mentioned Den’s argument, and then moved on without providing a shred of argument for agreeing and disagreeing with any part of the Den’s argument.
 And that’s how illusions persist.
 It does not matter how Den tries to address any of Paul’s alleged concerns.
 Paul is only playing a game of ‘Yes, but!’ even if unconsciously.

-Paul’s argument in that comment is regardless of Den’s counter arguments and he jumped from a branch of a tree to an entirely different branch on an entirely different tree.
+Paul’s argument in that comment is regardless of Den’s counter-arguments and he jumped from a branch of a tree to an entirely different branch of an entirely different tree.
 As a moving target, with absolutely no disciplined method of argumentation, now he is bringing up something else as his “reason” why he believes in what he believes.
 He said, ‘According to my experiences, I believe in God, the same way that I believe in science.’
-Now, suddenly and out of a blue, he is claiming that the kind of “evidences” he sees fit for proving the existence of his alleged god (whatever he means by the term “god”), is in a completely different “category” than those that would satisfy scientific investigations.
-This is called moving goalposts fallacy.
+Now, suddenly and out of a blue, he is claiming that the kind of “

 Not only he missed everything that Den said, but also he moved on to a completely different topic and used a totally different argument to support that topic.